Chart Color Schemes

 Wandina is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Wandina, as per the latest Census evaluation, 89.8% of dwellings were houses, with the remaining 10.2% consisting of semi-detached homes, apartments, and other types.
-In comparison, Non-Metro WA had 87.5% houses and 12.5% other dwellings.
-Home ownership in Wandina stood at 23.5%, with mortgaged properties at 45.3% and rented ones at 31.2%.
-The median monthly mortgage repayment in Wandina was $1,790, higher than Non-Metro WA's average of $1,517.
-Weekly rent in Wandina was recorded at $340, compared to Non-Metro WA's $250.
+In Wandina, as per the latest Census evaluation, 89.8% of dwellings were houses, with the remaining 10.2% being semi-detached homes, apartments, or other types.
+This is compared to Non-Metro WA's 87.5% houses and 12.5% other dwellings.
+The home ownership rate in Wandina was 23.5%, with mortgaged dwellings at 45.3% and rented ones at 31.2%.
+The median monthly mortgage repayment in the area was $1,790, higher than Non-Metro WA's average of $1,517.
+The median weekly rent figure in Wandina was $340, compared to Non-Metro WA's $250.
 Nationally, Wandina's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing